gcallah/BookReviews/salter.md

 # The Political Economy of Distributorism

+## Property, Libery, and the Common Good

+Alexander William Salter

+The Catholic University of America Press, Washington, D.C.
+2023
+238 pages
+ISBN: 978-0-8132-3681-0

 Alexander Salter has written an important book, examining how the political program of distributism can inform contemporary debates about political economy.
-The fact that Salter is a trained economist with a PhD is significant, Since it indicates that taking distributism Seriously best night simply an indication of a lack of knowledge of "scientific" economics.
+The fact that Salter is a trained economist with a PhD is significant, since it indicates that taking distributism seriously might be simply a symptom of ignorance of "scientific" economics.

 Despite Salter's sympathy with distributist thought, he never gives the architects of distributism (chiefly G.K.